Table of Contents

 - Day 3: choice of popular day trips or Porto hidden gems.

 For our first day in Porto, we’ll explore city centre and finish with a sunset bar.
 We’ll also start with my favourite activity, a…

 Free walking tours operate around the world and I’m a huge fan.
 I’ve taken them everywhere from Cape Town to Copenhagen.
 The two most popular operators in Porto are Porto Walkers and Sandeman’s New Europe Tours, both led by local guides who offer informative introductions to the city.

 If you’re taking the Sandeman’s one, it departs at 11am near the Clérigos tower.
-Climb it beforehand for spectacular 360-degree views.
+Climb it beforehand for spectacular 360-degree views over Porto.
 After the tour, go back to the attractions that most interested you for a second, more in-depth look.

 Notable sights for day 1

 Whether you see them during a walking tour or independently, don’t miss these sights from your Porto itinerary.
 The following places are all close together meaning you can easily see them on foot during day 1.